 Submitting SAT Subject Tests

 Standardized tests are best viewed as rough yardsticks of academic progress which are greatly affected by academic opportunity.
-This article from the Harvard Gazette has more information about standardized tests, test preparation and the changing SAT.

 How subject tests are considered

 Subject Tests can be helpful both for admissions and course placement purposes.
 Students whose first language is not English and those less familiar with standardized tests such as the SAT or ACT can often demonstrate their academic progress more effectively by also submitting Subject Tests.
 International students generally benefit from submitting Subject Tests and should take them if possible as they are unlikely to be admitted on the basis of SAT or ACT alone.

 The decision whether to take Subject Tests is entirely up to you.
 You should ask yourself whether other academic credentials including, but not limited to, AP results, IB marks, A Levels grades, etc., adequately represent your suitability for studying at Harvard.
 If there is any doubt, you should take two Subject Tests.
 Beginning with the 2018-2019 application cycle (students applying for Fall 2019 admission), applicants may provide self-reported SAT and ACT test scores (including Subject Tests, Advanced Placement, etc.).
 Admitted students who decide to enroll at Harvard College will be required to submit official test scores.